 Field Trip Information

-This historically significant park is the oldest and largest Woodland Indian site in the southeastern United States, occupied by Indians from 350 to 750 A.D.
-Georgia’s oldest great temple mound, standing 57-feet high, dominates two smaller burial mounds and several ceremonial mounds.
-The park’s museum showcases who these people were and how they lived.
-Inside, visitors will find numerous artifacts and a film.
+This historically significant park is the oldest and largest Woodland Indian site in the southeastern United States, occupied by Native Americans from 350 to 900 C.E.
+Mound A is the largest Woodland-period platform mound in Eastern North America, standing 57-feet high, it dominates two smaller burial mounds and several ceremonial mounds.

 Kolomoki Mounds is also known for its wide range of outdoor activities.
 Two lakes provide fishing and boating, and a campground is nestled under hardwoods and pines.
 Hikers can choose from three scenic trails.
 The Spruce Pine Trail offers views of lakes Yohola and Kolomoki, while the Trillium Trail and White Oak Trail meander through the forest.
 Children will enjoy the playground, pedal boats and miniature golf.